criblio/helm-charts/common_docs/EXTRA_EXAMPLES.md

 ## Using extraInitContainers <a name="extraInitContainers"></a>
 _Availability: logstream-workergroup and logstream-leader_

-The `extraInitContainers` option allows you to run one or more `initContainer`s before the main Cribl Stream worker container starts up.
+Use `extraInitContainers` to run one or more `initContainer`s before the main Cribl Stream worker container starts up.
 This can be useful for making OS-level changes to a persistent volume (like `chown` or `chmod` of files or directories), among other things.
 This takes one or more container definitions.

 ### Example
 Here is an extremely simple container definition that uses the base alpine container image and changes the permissions on the directory `/opt/mypath` to 755.